ELDT Full Course

 - Students learn the concepts of operating a tractor and trailer with hands-on operation that applies the learned knowledge into practical application.

-The 11 weeks will be spent covering:
+The approximately 11 weeks will be spent covering:

 - Inspections (all types)